HappyCerberus/cpp-coding-interview/manuscript/004_trees_002_traversal.md

 right->right = tree.add(Eventual{1});

 post_order(tree.root, [](Node* node) {
-    // if this node already has a result value, we don't have to do anything if (std::holds_alternative<int>(node->value.content)) return;
+    // If this node already has a result value, we don't have to do anything. if (std::holds_alternative<int>(node->value.content)) return;
-    // if it is an operation, then evaluate
+    // If it is an operation, then evaluate.
-    // post-order guarantees that node->left->value
+    // Post-order guarantees that node->left->value
-    // and node->right->value both have result values node->value.content = std::get<1>(node->value.content)(
+    // and node->right->value are both values.
+    node->value.content = std::get<1>(node->value.content)(
         node->left->value, node->right->value);
 });